Table of Contents

 It’s also important to note that users can acquire and configure EC2 instances almost immediately (within seconds) when using Amazon’s EC2 service.
 This fact is one of the justifications for the EC2 costs.

-Amazon offers four pricing models for EC2 instances in which we will go into more detail below.
+Amazon offers four pricing models for EC2 instances which we will go into more detail below.
 These are; dedicated host or dedicated instance, on-demand instance, reserved instance, and spot instance:

 1. Dedicated host or dedicated instance